Questions? Call NCOAE Support (910) 399-8090

 - Then, the next 11 days of the course take place at the NCOAE campus and feature a hands-on, on-site skills component.
 All students have access to our restrooms, shower facilities, kitchenette, wi-fi, and 24-hour access to an on-site classroom.
 You’ll have housing options including living with fellow students in a rustic cabin, complete with bed or a tent-site.
 Or, if you choose, you are welcome to bring your own tent or hammock to use nearly anywhere on our 17-acre facility just minutes from the beach!

-- Day 13: CPR Skills, Intro to Patient Assessment System, Medical Emergencies Review, Medical Patient Lab & Skills
+- Day 12: Intro to Patient Assessment System, Medical Patient Lab, Medical Emergencies

 - Day 17: Clinicals